alonbebchuk/GNN-Pretraining/analysis_plan.md

 ## Overview

 This document provides a detailed, step-by-step analysis plan for the multi-task, cross-domain pre-training results.
+The analysis will be conducted using **Jupyter notebooks** to enable interactive exploration, visualization, and iterative analysis of the experimental results.
 We have **324 total experiments** consisting of:

 - **6 Fine-tuning Datasets:**
   1. `ENZYMES` (graph classification)